-Sys is used to copy the system files from one drive to another drive, allowing that drive to be bootable.
+The sys command is used to copy the system files from one drive to another, allowing the second drive to be bootable.

-When running sys, the below files will be copied.
+When running sys, the following files will be copied:

-The sys command is an external command and is available in the below Microsoft operating systems as sys.com.
+Sys is an external command that is available in the following Microsoft operating systems as sys.com.

 Copies MS-DOS system files and command interpreter to a disk you specify.

 SYS [drive1:][path] drive2:

 |drive2:||Specifies the drive to which the files will be copied.|

 If you type text while in the C: drive and you have a formatted disk in the drive, it would copy the system files to that disk and make that disk bootable.